anton-brandl/sam-bridges/research_notes/anton.md

   - increase resolution of images
   - Understand and solve the upsampling artifact in the finetuned masks (checkerboard)
   - Remove sections of the map where we have no GT, this would yield FP predictions
   - Add support for dino (language model) as in samgeo
+  - Train on only water-bridges?
+  - Only use tiles that have at least one bridge on it somewhere?
+  - Look into why the tuned model totally fails with bounding boxes but somehow works quite well with points.
+Although we've trained on bounding boxes..